 - polymerase read: A sequence of nucleotides incorporated by the DNA polymerase while reading a template, such as a circular SMRTbell template.
 They can include sequences from adapters and from one or multiple passes around a circular template, which includes the insert of interest.
 Polymerase reads are most useful for quality control of the instrument run.
 Polymerase read metrics primarily reflect movie length and other run parameters rather than insert size distribution.
 Polymerase reads are trimmed to include only the high-quality region.
 Note: Sample quality is a major factor in polymerase read metrics. - subreads: Each polymerase read is partitioned to form one or more subreads, which contain sequence from a single pass of a polymerase on a single strand of an insert within a SMRTbell template and no adapter sequences.
 The subreads contain the full set of quality values and kinetic measurements.
-Subreads are useful for applications such as de novo assembly, base modification analysis, and so on - longest subread length: The mean of the maximum subread length per ZMW.
+Subreads are useful for applications such as de novo assembly, base modification analysis, and so on. - longest subread length: The mean of the maximum subread length per ZMW.

-- insert length: The length of the double-stranded nucleic acid fragment in a SMRTbell template, excluding the hairpin adapters. - circular consensus (CCS) reads: The consensus sequence resulting from alignment between subreads taken from a single ZMW.
+insert length: The length of the double-stranded nucleic acid fragment in a SMRTbell template, excluding the hairpin adapters. circular consensus (CCS) reads: The consensus sequence resulting from alignment between subreads taken from a single ZMW.
 Generating CCS reads does not include or require alignment against a reference sequence but does require at least two full-pass subreads from the insert.
 CCS reads are generated with CCS analysis.
-CCS reads with quality value equal to or greater than 20 are called HiFi reads. - HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20.
+HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20.